 Community gardens can be located on different types of land including schools, churches, community centres and public parks.
 They could have fruit trees, vegetables, flowers, insect hotels, bee hives, chickens and frog ponds.
-Community gardens can serve as meeting places, meditation spaces, classrooms or wonderful and lively neighbourhood spaces.

 They are places where community members can learn new skills, help improve our community's access to fresh food, make new friends, and share in the work of maintaining the garden.

 Checkout the timetables for the following community gardens in Blacktown City:

 Bidwill Community Garden

 - Location: Chestnut Crescent, Bidwill

 - Contact: 0415 836 531 or email firstname.lastname@example.org

 - Opening times: 9 am - 2 pm on Wednesdays, Fridays and Sundays

 The garden has a number of themed garden beds of edible and non-edible plants, including vegetable gardens, orchard of fruit trees, a native patch and succulents!
 The garden has received a number of grants to make it as water-wise as possible.
 The garden features a drip irrigation system, a waterless composting toilet and rainwater tanks.